spaceraiders0/PyYT-MP3/README.md

 This script was originally, mostly created on Windows, so I implemented functionality to install FFmpeg for you, but only to the project's directory.
 That is, if there isn't already an FFmpeg installation detected.
 This is exclusive to Windows, however.
-If you'd like to have it be usable globally across windows, you can use manually download, and add FFmpeg to your path from this URL: https://www.ffmpeg.org
+If you'd like to have it be usable globally across Windows, you can use manually download, and add FFmpeg to your path from this URL: https://www.ffmpeg.org

 ### Linux